izumi0uu/cygnus/apps/api/README.md

-# NestJS Backend
+# Cygnus API Service

-This is the NestJS backend service for the Cygnus monorepo.
+This is the API Service for the Cygnus monorepo, built with NestJS.

 ## Getting Started